Cumulocity-IoT/cumulocity-webrtc-webcam-plugin/README.md

 Depending on the firewall setup beteen the two peers it might happen that a peer-to-peer connection can not be established.
 In that case a third party [TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) is required, where the video traffic passes through.
 You can host such a server on your own with e.g. [Coturn](https://github.com/coturn/coturn).

-Have a look at [thin-edge](https://github.com/thin-edge/thin-edge.io_examples/pull/54) for a sample Cumulocity agent, that supports this feature.
+Have a look at this [thin-edge extension](https://github.com/thin-edge/thin-edge.io_examples/pull/54) for a sample Cumulocity agent, that supports this feature.

-The plugin uses Cumulocity's remote-access-connect feature in `PASSTHROUGH` mode to establish a WebSocket connection between the browser and an WebRTC server (e.g. (go2rtc)[https://github.com/AlexxIT/go2rtc]).
+The plugin uses Cumulocity's remote-access-connect feature in `PASSTHROUGH` mode to establish a WebSocket connection between the browser and an WebRTC server like e.g. [go2rtc](https://github.com/AlexxIT/go2rtc) running on the device.
 Ensure that this microservice together with it's `PASSTHROUGH` mode is available on your Cumulocity tenant.

 ---